aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-mhtml/_index.md

 keywords: HTML to MHTML, convert HTML to MHTML, HTML to MHTML conversion, HTML to MHTML converter, save options, online converter, c# code
 lastmod: 2022-07-28
 url: /net/converting-between-formats/html-to-mhtml/
-title: Convert HTML to MHTML | C# Examples
+title: Convert HTML to MHTML - C# Examples
 linktitle: Convert HTML to MHTML
-description: This article provides information on how to convert HTML to MHTML using Aspose.HTML API.
-You will learn about the supported HTML to MHTML conversion scenarios and consider examples to illustrate them.
+description: Learn how to convert HTML to MHTML in C#.
+You will consider the supported HTML to MHTML conversion scenarios and C# examples to illustrate them.
 weight: 90
 type: docs
 aliases: